badshah400/tartex/README.md

 Build a tarball including all source files needed to compile your LaTeX project (version 0.1.0).

 positional arguments:
-  filename              Input file name (.tex or .fls)
+  filename              Input file name (with .tex or .fls suffix)

 options:
   -h, --help            show this help message and exit